msadawi1/learning-agentic-ai-engineering-ed-donner/README.md

 ---

-- This repo belongs to Ed Donner: [Original Repo](https://github.com/ed-donner/agents).
+- This repo is forked from Ed Donner: [Original Repo](https://github.com/ed-donner/agents).
+- Contributions are on the original repo.
+Not on this.
 - This repo is not a polished course.
 It’s my **learning lab**.
 The content you will find will be similar to that in Ed's repo, but with extra notes and more projects applying Agentic AI solutions

 ---